nguyent2/Translation-of-nucleotides/README.md

 # A06: It's in your Genes

-Name 1: T. H. Molena Nguyen
+Author: T. H. Molena Nguyen

 Repository Link: https://github.com/2019-fall-csc-226/a06-it-s-in-your-genes-nguyent2-a06.git